 - An environment that encourages student involvement

-Benefits of Bilingualism
+Benefits of Multilingualism

 Learning to speak another language opens the door to another culture.
 It also opens the door to wider understanding, to appreciating differences and to looking for alternative solutions to problems.